Not Just Safe Comic Book Frames, Safe Comic Book Rooms Too!

 The next best thing you can do to protect from light damage is to replace the light bulbs in that room with LED lights.
 Although significantly less than natural sunlight, both incandescent and fluorescent light bulbs emit UV rays in the light spectrum that is damaging to your comics.
 LED lighting on the other hand emits very little, almost no damaging UV light, and it will save on your energy bills as well!
 I have replaced just about every bulb in my entire home with LED bulbs, over the last several years the cost of the bulbs have come down significantly making them much more justifiable in my opinion compared to standard incandescent bulbs.

-So, we have lighting covered, now let’s look at where your room is located in your hose, or more specifically, what is the average year round climate in that room.
+So, we have lighting covered, now let’s look at where your room is located in your house, or more specifically, what is the average year round climate in that room.
 Basements seem to be at the top of the list when it comes to where our man caves and nerd rooms reside and for lighting reasons this can be beneficial as there tends to be smaller windows or less intrusive light in basements.
 However, when it comes to climate and air quality they may not be such great places.
 A basement that is completely finished with flooring, insulated walls and ceilings and is controlled with the homes heating and cooling system is ideal, essentially this is like any other room in your home.
 This keeps the air moderately the same year round both temperature wise and humidity wise and that is what you want for your books.
 Unfinished basements with concrete walls and floors are definitely not ideal, but if this is what you have to deal with just do your best to keep the area dry.
 Having your homes HVAC system controlling the temperature or dehumidifiers help but adding insulated walls, flooring and finished ceiling will greatly improve the areas moderate conditions, also improving the preservation of your comic books and other collectibles.

 Now that we have discussed what we can do to make the rooms and environment better for our collectibles let's talk about the displays themselves.
 Personally I would always recommend using an actual display designed for comics.
 The best frame for comic books will always be a frame made for comics; I would never suggest using a standard photo or document frame to display your comic books.
 Most importantly you do not want the plastic from those frames touching your book, you never know what the plastic is made of or if it contains chemicals that may damage the book over time.
 This also is true if the frame has a cardboard back, acids and chemicals from manufacturing can reside in these paper fibers just as easily, accelerating the breakdown of the fibers in your comic book.
 Here is a very real scenario, imagine if you displayed your comic book in one of those cheap plastic frames for a few months and decide to change out the book only to find the book is now stuck to the plastic!